 The First Step To Business Sustainability

-“We knew that we won’t stay in the B2B line indefinitely.
+“We knew that we wouldn’t stay in the B2B line indefinitely.
 When you hear breadwinners of the family say they work hard to put food on the table, they don’t just mean any food.
 They want the best food for their family, right?”

 “Furthermore, people are more educated on the adverse effects of pesticides on their wellbeing and the environment.
-Cultiveat can be the answer to such concern while producing the freshest food with maximum flavour and nutrition” said John-Hans.
+Cultiveat can be the answer to such concern while producing the freshest food with maximum flavour and nutrition,” said John-Hans.

 Cultiveat’s plan to pivot their business to serve end consumers germinated in early 2020.
 They drew the blueprint for the business-to-consumer (B2C) segment with a targeted timeline to serve households by July 2020.
 Driven by their new direction, they began to build the framework for Cultiveat's B2C delivery fleet and farm expansion.